lib-fluff-so/BrainFur/README.md

 ## License?
 Do what you want with it, but specify original project and author.

-Basically, MIT license, as seen in license file. :)
+Basically, MIT license, as seen in LICENSE file. :)